 Occupations

 Both parents' occupations affect premiums - particularly for income protection cover.
 If one parent works in a higher-risk occupation (trades, emergency services, manual labour), their income protection premium will be higher.
-Stay-at-home parents cannot get income protection but can get term life and trauma cover.
+Stay-at-home parents cannot get income protection but can access term life and trauma cover.

 📊